hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 ---
 title: Issues
-description: Learn more about Issues.
+description: Learn more about creating, viewing and editing Issues.
 ---

 ### What are Issues?